 Recommended workflow

-Context pull → agenda draft → topics worth raising → decisions to land → meeting (other side first) → same-day follow-up → quarterly retro.
-For meeting-day workflow extensions — recording, transcribing, extracting action items — the AI meeting summary tutorial covers the post-meeting half.
+Context pull → agenda draft → hidden topics → decision to land → meeting (other side first) → same-day follow-up → quarterly retro.
+For the meeting-day half — recording, transcribing, extracting action items — the AI meeting summary tutorial covers it.

 Common mistakes

 - Skipping the prep because “we have a running doc.”
-Running docs are necessary but not sufficient; the prep surfaces what is missing from the doc.
+A running doc is necessary but not sufficient; the prep surfaces what is missing from the doc.

 - No follow-up note.
 The conversation evaporates by Tuesday and the next 1-on-1 starts from zero.